unitedstates/congress/README.md

 Setting Up
 ----------

+The scripts are tested with Python 2.7.
 On Ubuntu, you'll need these packages (the last three are required for the lxml python package):

-    sudo apt-get install git python-virtualenv python-dev libxml2-dev libxslt1-dev
+    sudo apt-get install git python-virtualenv python-dev libxml2-dev libxslt1-dev libz-dev

 It's recommended you first create and activate a virtualenv with: